dakeiyuu/LeakHunter-Hack4Her-2026-/README.md

 A prioritized daily route for the preventista — showing the top stores by churn risk, with liquid-fill gauges, transaction data, cooler status and territory breakdown.
 One tap reveals the full store detail and AI-generated diagnosis.

 ### 🤖 Churn Hunter Agent
-An AI agent powered by Gemini 2.0 Flash that analyzes each store's data and generates:
+An AI agent powered by Gemini 3.1 Flash Lite that analyzes each store's data and generates:
 - A **diagnosis** of why the store is at risk
 - A **projection** of what happens if no action is taken
 - A **concrete action** the preventista should take today